Jama-analyst/Business-Insight-360/README.md

     ![image](https://github.com/user-attachments/assets/f625737d-5df4-4c30-9550-920cd4bcdc0e)

 - In response the Data Analyst Director sends and an email to Tony Sharma (Senior Data Analyst).
 Requesting him to review the preliminary list of features and to laise with Product Owner for further discussion.
 - After that Tony send an email to Nick.
 Extanding a Kick-off meeting inviation and also enlighten Nick that he had reviewed the tool features and will check the data availability/feasibility for the sae before the Kick-off.
-He also mentions that he will prepare a Project Charter with the available details and his happy to discuss this in a Call.
+He also mentions that he will prepare a Project Charter with the available details and his happy to discuss this in a call on Teams.

     **Tony Responsibilites**: